tphamdo/nnadl/README.md

 Epoch 30: 9553/10000
 ```

-** This is a test of my understanding of neural nets from [neuralnetsanddeeplearning.com](http://neuralnetworksanddeeplearning.com/index.html)
+** This is a test of my understanding of neural nets from [neuralnetsanddeeplearning.com](http://neuralnetworksanddeeplearning.com/index.html).
+Each weight/bias is updated by taking the derivative of the Cost function with respect to that weight/bias.
+It's called backpropagation because the derivatives of layer $l$ can be written as a function of the derivatives at layer $l+1$ and therefore the derivatives are calculated or "propagated backwards".
+This is a natural result of the chain-rule.

 TODO: use a fully-matrix based approach instead of iterating through each training example in the mini_batch.
 This should realize a speed up by taking advantage of linear algebra computational optimizations.